Toy Boy (TV series): Production and release

 Created by César Benítez, Juan Carlos Cueto and Rocío Martínez, Toy Boy was produced by Atresmedia Televisión in collaboration with Plano a Plano.
 Iñaki Mercero and Javier Quintas directed the episodes of the first season.
 The first season was shot on natural locations of the Costa del Sol: shooting locations included Málaga, Fuengirola, Torremolinos, Mijas, Marbella and Estepona.
 Filming was wrapped in May 2019.
 The series premiered on Atresplayer Premium on 8 September 2019, later starting its free-to-air broadcasting run on Antena 3 on 25 September 2019.

 Despite mediocre viewership figures in the domestic run on linear television, the series enjoyed a better international reception in Netflix.
 Thus, in July 2020, Atresmedia and Netflix decided to bring back the series for a second season.
 Filming started by March 2021 in Vélez-Málaga.
 In April 2021 Álex González, Federica Sabatini, Enrique Arce, Paco Marín, Ibrahim Al-Shami, Toni Zenet and Juan Betancourt were announced as additions to the cast, with Javier Quintas and Laura M. Campos as directors.
 Atresplayer Premium set the season 2 premiere date for 26 September 2021.

-Season 2 was aired on Netflix on 11 February 2022.
+Season 2 aired on Netflix on 11 February 2022.